 The quality of services provided is measured in a number of ways:

 - WJEC conducts a review of the summer examinations series, which is reported to the Board of Directors and discussed at our advisory group meetings.

 - Through customer service surveys, WJEC periodically seeks the views of centres about the range, quality and delivery of services provided.

-- Centres are invited to comment on each year's question papers via the WJEC website.
+- Centres are invited to comment on each year's question papers.
 Comments are collated and considered by the relevant Question Paper Evaluation Committee (QPEC) for the following year's examinations.

-- Each year the regulatory authorities (DCELLS in Wales, Ofqual in England and CCEA in Northern Ireland) publish details of the performance of all awarding bodies against a range of performance indicators (e.g. meeting deadlines for delivery of question papers and the issue of results, the number of enquiries about results and the completion of re-mark services within the times set).
+- Each year the regulators (Qualifications Wales in Wales, Ofqual in England and CCEA in Northern Ireland) publish details of the performance of all awarding bodies against a range of performance indicators (issuing of results, the number of enquiries about results and the completion of re-mark services within the times set, etc.).